magnussanne/Chorazos/README.md

 list in Solutions, so all solutions can only choose a project from a single list and is a solution chooses a project, it is removed from the list so no other solutions can choose it to ensure a valid solution, this is implemented in the modify() function.

+Assignment 4:
+We added hard and soft constraints to our solution class as well as adding GPA to students.
+If a hard constraint is broken then 1, the maximum value of energy, is returned, this means the solution is invalid.
+If no hard constraint is broken the energy functions returns the number of preference of the project assign to a student and multiplies it by their GPA, then divides by 45.1 to get the energy of the student.
+The value 45.1 comes from multiplying the maximum possible value of a GPA with 11, the maximum possible preference index for a student.
+We divided by this value to ensure that the energy value is between 0 and 1 and therefore the fitness is 1 - the energy value.

+Note: CreateTestCase must be ran before ReadTestCase file is ran.